MalaikaS7/international_clock/README.md

 # international_clock
-# goodmorning- fro midnight to noon
+# Good morning- from midnight to noon
-# good afternoon - from noon to 5 of the evening
+# Good afternoon - from noon to 5 of the evening
-# good night- from evening to midnight
+# Good night- from evening to midnight